 - Wet Wipes are also a great item to have on hand for ‘freshening up’ during a busy day of activity, especially in dirty & hot destinations.

 Bottled water / refillable water bottle.

 Stay hydrated at all times.
 Carry a bottle of water with you in your go-bag whenever you are out exploring, hiking, etc. Safe drinking water may not always be easily accessible in many locations, so carry the water you know you can trust.

 Viruses and bacteria are everywhere and can lead to vomiting in many people.
-Hopefully, you won’t get sick on your vacation, but it is best to be prepared with medication to help control or prevent vomiting or nausea.
+Hopefully, you won’t get sick on vacation, but it is best to be prepared with medication to help control or prevent vomiting or nausea.

 Diarrhea is never a good thing, especially on vacation.
 It can be brought on by a change in diet, travel stress, contaminated water, improper hygiene, and many other reasons.
 When it strikes, be prepared with some Imodium or Pepto-type medications to get over it more quickly.